When to Go to ER for Hives?

 What Are Hives?

-- Food allergies (e.g., peanuts, shellfish, eggs)
+- Food allergies, such as to peanuts, shellfish, eggs

 - Medications